 Our Homeless Persons’ Legal Clinic is seeking a part-time (four days a week) Casework Lawyer in Brisbane, starting as soon as possible through until June 2017.
 Applications close 5pm, Tuesday 16 February.

-The CJF is a perpetual sub-fund of the Queensland Community Foundation, with donations invested in perpetuity and the interest to be used for civil justice projects.
+The CJF is a sub-fund of the Queensland Community Foundation.
+Donations are invested in perpetuity and interest is used for civil justice projects.